 This notice includes important information about the funding status of your multiemployer pension plan (the "Plan").
 It also includes general information about the benefit payments guaranteed by the Pension Benefit Guaranty Corporation ("PBGC"), a federal insurance agency.
 All traditional pension plans (called "defined benefit pension plans") must provide this notice every year regardless of their funding status.
 This notice does not mean that the Plan is terminating.
 It is provided for informational purposes and you are not required to respond in any way.
-This notice is required by federal law.
-This notice is for the plan year beginning July 1, 2017 and ending June 30, 2018 (the "2017 Plan Year").
+This notice is for the plan year beginning July 1, 2020 and ending June 30, 2021 (the "2020 Plan Year").